 But what happens when you suddenly have an extra $50 to $100 million from the sale of a business?
 Or 40 to 50 limited partnerships or other investment vehicles?
 Add to that one or more trusts and private foundations?
 What if you’ve got second and third, even fourth, generation inheritance concerns?

 That kind of complexity can only be handled by a team made up of people with the knowledge and skill sets to do so effectively.
+If the day to day is getting a little hard to handle, then it might be time to consider personal assistant staffing to help around the office.
+Maybe there are other people who would effectively contribute to the business as well.
 We will look at who those people should be a little later.
 For now, let’s look at what would cause one to move from an informal arrangement to a formalised family office and the typical mistakes I see.
 To quote Serge Krancenblum, “There is usually a triggering event.”
 These events often lead to the planned or unplanned execution of the succession process.

 Besides the unprecedented events of 2008 and its aftermath, which is responsible for the current explosion in the establishment of new family offices, the most common trigger event that forces the issue is a major liquidity event, e.g., the sale of one’s business, or a business you own a major part of, or a successful IPO.
 This can mean a sudden influx of cash of many millions of dollars.
 If your personal finances had been handled by someone in the company’s finance department (not at all uncommon in family-run companies), you must, by law, separate your personal finances from the business’s finances before the company goes public or is sold.